Skip to content

 The Mississippi Rural Teacher of the Year award is sponsored by Kids 1st Education, which provides up to $4,000 in scholarship funding for a high school senior who is planning on becoming an educator and is selected by the overall MS Rural Teacher of the Year.

-Pictured: Dr. Chuck Beningo, Executive Director of PREPS, Dr. Pattie Permenter, MSREA Co-Coordinator; Dr. Lindsay Colyer, MS Rural Teacher of the Year; Bradley Long, MSREA Co-Coordinator
+Pictured: Dr. Devon Brenner, MSREA Co-Coordinator; Melanie Davis-Hardy, MS Rural Teacher of the Year; Dr. Pattie Permenter, MSREA Co-Coordinator

 Other Nominees